ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

 If you just want to use the SkinCluster/Geometry Tools or the Shape Editor or the Picker - you don't need to setup the directories.

-But if you want to build characters, there's a little bit of more setup we have to do now.
+But if you want to build characters, there's a little bit of more setup we have to do.

 First of all you need to understand that Kangaroo is not just a Rigging Tool.
 It's a *Rigging Pipeline* that helps you also increment/version your assets, and even backup and share with the team.